 “This is an incredibly exciting time at Play Group Theatre because we are finally in the position to offer less fortunate deserving students the opportunity to experience children’s theatre at the highest level, within this unique community, where acting is only one part of what is learned; a community where children are surrounded by caring, passionate hardworking adults and peers who inspire them to grow into responsible, creative and dynamic young adults.”

 Specifically Play Group Theatre is partnering with Mille Castro at El Centro Hispano and Heather Miller at the Slater Center to identify deserving students from White Plains inner city and offer them scholarships to PGT.
 These students have begun to participate in PGT summer camp, in the Main Stage Program and in Studio Stage as well.

 In addition, the new Community Connections program is also committed to bringing live theatre to students in White Plains who might not otherwise have that opportunity.
 This past spring, summer and Fall, PGT mounted free community performances of Batboy, Zombie Prom and Charlie Brown, drawing students and families affiliated with El Centro Hispano and The Slater Center, into the PGT audience.

 And in fact, some of the very students who enjoyed this past summer’s community performance of Zombie Prom wound up applying for scholarships to the Mainstage and Studio Stage programs this Fall.
 So the seeds that were planted at these community performances are already taking root and more and more students are getting engaged in the world of PGT.

-Annette Rotter ended her remarks that evening saying, “Our hearts are filled with joy as we honor Barbara’s vision of Play Group Theatre as an inclusive community, and establish the Barbara Whitman Scholarship Fund which will help us to offer the PGT experience to all.”
+“Our hearts are filled with joy as we honor Barbara’s vision of Play Group Theatre as an inclusive community, and establish the Barbara Whitman Scholarship Fund which will help us to offer the PGT experience to all.”